Inbox 0: in a bad way.

 - Have discerning taste.
 Thoughtfully select the media that complements your writing.
 Stock photos can be used memorably, or they can look generic and bland.

 - Break the rules for a good cause.
-If the latest and greatest widget, post formula, or social media app won’t benefit your readers, don’t use them.
+If the latest and greatest widget, post style, or social media app won’t benefit your readers, don’t use them.

 - Check your WordPress before you wreck your WordPress.
 Secure your website so that you feel confident about growing your web presence and readership.